Students Make Connections in the Online National Clubs & Activities Program Designed to Extend Learning!

 Pop Up Events

-Pop Up Events are an ever-changing assortment of teacher-led onetime or short-term online get-togethers that enable students to try new things!
-Students attend these cocurricular online activities using the same LiveLessonⓇ technology they use to attend real-time meetings with their regular teachers.
+Pop Up Events are an ever-changing assortment of unique online get-togethers that enable students to try new things!
+Students attend these cocurricular online activities using the same LiveLessonⓇ technology they use to attend meetings with their classroom teachers.

 Topics include, but are not limited to: